 Accommodated Test Proctoring Services

 Students registered with the DRC for academic accommodations may receive various accommodations related to testing.
 Faculty are encouraged to make arrangements for the students' accommodations in the department, however if there is not space or personnel available, accommodated test proctoring is available through the DRC by completing the online Accommodated Test Proctoring Service request form.
-Guidance regarding the utilization of this services by faculty and students is provided below.
+Guidance regarding the utilization of this services by faculty is provided in this video link.

 Guidance to Faculty Seeking to Schedule an Examination